 Services for students with disabilities are provided to qualified students to ensure equal access to educational opportunities, programs, and activities in the most integrated setting possible.
 Students must make timely and appropriate disclosures and requests (at least five weeks in advance of a course, workshop, program, or activity for which accommodation is requested or such other reasonable time as the particular circumstance of a request for accommodation warrants).
 Requests for reasonable accommodations are encouraged to be made as soon as possible after acceptance.
-Each student may be required to submit medical or other diagnostic documentation of disability and limitations, and may be required to participate in such additional evaluation of limitations as may appropriately be required by Creighton University reserves the right to provide services only to students who complete and provide written results of evaluations and service recommendations to appropriate University personnel.
+Each student may be required to submit medical or other diagnostic documentation of disability and limitations, and may be required to participate in such additional evaluation of limitations as may appropriately be required by Creighton University or other agencies prior to receiving requested accommodations.
+The University reserves the right to provide services only to students who complete and provide written results of evaluations and service recommendations to appropriate University personnel.
 For more information, contact the Dean's Office or the Office of Disability Accommodations at 280-2749.